pointw-dev/hypermea/src/doc-generator/src/introduction/what-is.md

 * How do you manage such a large number of services?
   * Hypermea adopts the [API Gateway pattern](https://microservices.io/patterns/apigateway.html) which guides clients to the resources they use without having to know anything in advance about your service architecture.
 * What happens if a microservice starts out small then grows over time and needs to split into smaller microservices?
-  * Because your services are hypermedia-driven, you can refactor, rearchitect, and rearrange at any time without breaking your clients.
+  * Because your services are hypermedia-driven, you can refactor, re-architect, and rearrange at any time without breaking your clients.

 # Okay, but what *is* hypermea?
 Hypermea is a package that consists of: